kendalllsp/Vacation-Planner/Sprint3.md

 Parameters:
 - Request body is a JSON file in the following format:
 {
-"Email": "email@example.com",
+Email: "email@example.com",
 }

 Response:
-- Function response is a byte slice, either stating "No user with the email address associated." or "User destination list is empty."
+- Function response is a byte slice that lists the users saved locations if it is populated, "User destination list is empty." if it is not, or states "No user with the email address associated." if both other conditions are false.

 ### **PUT** /updateDestination - Saves a new location in the database

 Parameters:
 - Request body is a JSON file in the following format:
 {
-"Email": "email@example.com",
+Email: "email@example.com",
-"Location" : "exampleLocation"
+Location : "exampleLocation"
 }

 Response: